vgrg13/NexGenCoding/README.md

 # Impact on Marginalized Students with our Partners
 https://nexgencoding.com/index.php

-- **The Elizabeth Coalition to House the Homeless**: Introduced comptuter science to marginalized students, started with Scratch and moving on to Python.
+- **The Elizabeth Coalition to House the Homeless**: Introduced computer science to marginalized students, started with Scratch and moving on to Python.
 Have year-long partnership with both summer and school year programming.
 "Did not know computer science is so much fun and not difficult to learn.
 I want to pursue this education growing up" - quipped one of the students.
 - **Boys & Girls Clubs of Union County**: Introduced computer science to 120 students enrolled in summer camps in July and Aug 2022 as well as school-year programming.
 Offered courses in Scratch and Python programming for under and over 10 year olds respectively
 - **Vibha.Org**: Offered summer courses in July and Aug '22 (Python and Financial Literacy) in partnership with Vibha.
 The funds collected by Vibha will provide education to homeless children in India
   - https://secure.givelively.org/event/vibha-inc/python-camp-2022